MarioCarrion/todo-api-microservice-example/README.md

 ## Docker Containers

 Please notice in order to run this project locally you need to run a few programs in advance, if you use Docker please refer to the concrete instructions in [`docs/`](docs/) for more details.

+There's also a [docker-compose.yml](docker-compose.yml), covered in [Building Microservices In Go: Containerization with Docker](https://youtu.be/u_ayzie9pAQ), however like I mentioned in the video you have to execute `docker-compose` in three steps:

+1. Run `docker-compose up`, here the _api_ service will fail because the `postgres` service takes longer to start.
+1. Run `docker-compose up api`, _api_ will successfully start however interacting with it will fail because the database migrations are missing.
+1. Run `docker-compose run api migrate -path /api/migrations/ -database postgres://user:password@postgres:5432/dbname?sslmode=disable up` to finally have everything working correctly.